MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-before-you-get-started.md

 ## Prepare the SQL Server instance

 >[!NOTE]
-> If you have chosen to deploy the Quickstart template for Highly Available File Server and SQL Server you can skip this section as the template deploys and configures SQL Server in a HA configuration.
+> If you've chosen to deploy the Quickstart template for Highly Available File Server and SQL Server, you can skip this section as the template deploys and configures SQL Server in a HA configuration.

 For the Azure App Service on Azure Stack hosting and metering databases, you must prepare a SQL Server instance to hold the App Service databases.

-For Azure Stack Development Kit deployments, you can use SQL Server Express 2014 SP2 or later.
-SQL Server must be configured to support **Mixed Mode** authentication, App Service on Azure Stack **DOES NOT** support Windows Authentication.
+For ASDK deployments, you can use SQL Server Express 2014 SP2 or later.
+SQL Server must be configured to support **Mixed Mode** authentication because App Service on Azure Stack **DOES NOT** support Windows Authentication.

 For production and high-availability purposes, you should use a full version of SQL Server 2014 SP2 or later, enable mixed-mode authentication, and deploy in a [highly available configuration](https://docs.microsoft.com/sql/sql-server/failover-clusters/high-availability-solutions-sql-server).

 The SQL Server instance for Azure App Service on Azure Stack must be accessible from all App Service roles.
 You can deploy SQL Server within the Default Provider Subscription in Azure Stack.
-Or you can make use of the existing infrastructure within your organization (as long as there is connectivity to Azure Stack).
+Or you can make use of the existing infrastructure within your organization (as long as there's connectivity to Azure Stack).
 If you're using an Azure Marketplace image, remember to configure the firewall accordingly.

 > [!NOTE]
 > A number of SQL IaaS virtual machine images are available through the Marketplace Management feature.
 Make sure you always download the latest version of the SQL IaaS Extension before you deploy a VM using a Marketplace item.
 The SQL images are the same as the SQL VMs that are available in Azure.
 For SQL VMs created from these images, the IaaS extension and corresponding portal enhancements provide features such as automatic patching and backup capabilities.